chnm/thatcamp-org/wp-content/plugins/author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==
+= 1.7.1 =
+* bubfix removed an extra ' in a SQL select in get_user_last_activity() function.
+Thanks to "basaja" for the bug report.

+= 1.7.0 =
+* Added Local User select to Single Avatar Shortcode creator
+* Replaced wp_specialchars() with esc_html()
+* Added BBPRESS_post_count as shortcode dispaly and sort options
+* Added show_email to shortcode display option
+* Added some translation updates
+* Fixed issue with TniyMCE breaking when using HTTPS
+* And a few other tidy ups
+* Added SQL fliter to only fetch the users for the rolls being requested rather than all users
+* Added caching to the main get_users function which will use an object cache if turned on

+= 1.6.3 =
+* Wraped ordering code in "remove_accents" functions to to replace Uni-code accents with non unicode versions so sort works as expected.
+* Increased height of TinyMCE popup so content shows with scroll bars.
+* Replaced text donate links with image link.

+= 1.6.2 =
+* Added display options for single Avatar options
+* Added donation link

 = 1.6.1 =
 * Fixed a bug that stoped the loading of default CSS sheet for the plugin that I added a bug in in 1.6